Canadian Association of College and University Student Services: Annual Conference

 CACUSS hosts an annual conference in alternating locations across Canada.
 Members are encouraged to build presentations and panels, and special guest speakers are asked to attend.
 The conference is attended by a wide range of professionals (Senior leaders, student life professionals, emerging student affairs professionals, registrarial staff, etc) both as members and non-members of the association The conference provides an opportunity for attendees to network, discuss current issues, share resources and ideas to support students on their campuses.

 CACUSS Institutes

 Similar to a conference, Institutes are offered over a period of several days, however they focus on a single theme or topic.
 They may be hosted by external or partnering affiliations.
 CACUSS provides detailed information on their upcoming events page.
 Institutes are an opportunity to develop skills or knowledge in a specific area related to student support and student affairs.

+Past Presidents

 Affiliations

 CACUSS is an associate member of the Association of Universities and Colleges of Canada (AUCC) and a member of the Council for the Advancement of Standards in Higher Education (CAS).